-One of the most familiar faces at Wittenborg University, in the past year, Andy Fekete, said goodbye today.
+One of the most familiar faces at WUAS, in the past year, Andy Fekete, said goodbye today.
 As front desk and facility department officer, Andy is one of the first people new students meet upon arrival.
 During in his year at Wittenborg, Andy helped develop the front desk for students and staff in wa way that would easily be manageble in the growing institute.
 In a frank interview, we spoke to Andy about his experiences at Wittenborg the past year.

 Andy, how many languages do you speak exactly?

 Four and a half.
 English, Dutch, French and Portuguese.
 The half refers to the bit of German I learnt when I lived there as a five-year-old.
 My mother says I could speak fluently, but I don’t remember a thing.

 Where are you from and what is your backround?

 I was born in Bloomington, Minnesota, in the United States.
 I lived there most of my life, except for one brief year in Germany when I was five, I went to kindergarden.
 I did my schooling in the US until about the age of 23...24 and studied a BA in Psychology.
 After that I worked for a couple of years - as a research technician, social worker and art teacher.
 Then I found a job in Paris as a bicycle tour guide before moving deeper south to study French more intensively and teach English in a high school.
 After France, I moved to Groningen to study Dutch for a year, then Lisbon in Portugal to study Portuguese and teach English for adults as well as working as a tour guide again.